 Metro Denver Impact Facility (MDIF)

-FirstBank has committed $37.5 million to the Facility.
-Other lending partners in MDIF are Colorado Division of Housing, Colorado Housing and Finance Authority, Colorado Health Foundation, Gates Family Foundation, Colorado Trust, and Piton Foundation.
+MDIF is supported through a collective of lenders, led by FirstBank, which committed $37.5 million in a 10-year revolving credit agreement.
+Other MDIF partners include the Colorado Division of Housing, Colorado Housing and Finance Authority, Colorado Health Foundation, Gates Family Foundation, Colorado Trust and Gary Community Ventures.

 How MDIF Works